 November is an interesting month for me.

-My birthday is the fifth, so I turn twenty-nine today — or I would if I were still alive.
+My birthday is the fifth, so I turn twenty-seven today — or I would if I were still alive.

 (Before you ask, yes…my dad taught me the “Remember, Remember, the Fifth of November” rhyme.)